 Plan-Do-Check-Act, or PDCA, is a model for continuous process improvement.
 Engineer and management consultant W. Edwards Deming developed it in the 1950s, using the word “Study” in place of “Check,” and it came to be known as the Deming wheel or Deming cycle.
 Japanese engineers later modified it, bringing us to the present-day version, PDCA cycle.

 The PDCA cycle is useful across a range of business needs, including new product launches, major process overhauls and whenever a new process or a change is introduced to the organization.
+It follows that this model is essential not just to process improvement but also process documentation.

 Here’s a closer look at the steps: